skw0270/skw0270.github.io/Arch-Linux.md

 -	Run passwd to change root password.

 BOOTLOADER
--	Pacman -S grub
+-	`pacman -S grub`
--	Grub-install –target=i386-pc /dev/sda
+-	`grub-install –target=i386-pc /dev/sda`
--	Grub-mkconfig -o /boot/grub/grub.cfg: generates grub config file.
+-	`grub-mkconfig -o /boot/grub/grub.cfg` : generates grub config file.

 FINISHING UP
--	Install sudo with: pacman -S sudo
+-	Install sudo with: `pacman -S sudo`
--	Install dhcpcd with: pacman -S dhcpcd.
+-	Install dhcpcd with: `pacman -S dhcpcd`.
 THIS IS CRUCIAL TO MAINTAIN SEEMLESS NETWORK CONNECTIVITY UPON RESTART!
--	Start dhcpcd service so it starts automatically on restart with: sudo systemctl enable dhcpcd
+-	Start dhcpcd service so it starts automatically on restart with: `sudo systemctl enable dhcpcd`
--	Exit the chroot environment with: Exit
+-	Exit the chroot environment with: `exit`
 -	Reboot
 -	Remove install media

 AFTER INSTALL…
 -	Login as root
--	Bring network interface up with: Ip link set dev ens33 up
+-	Bring network interface up with: `ip link set dev ens33 up`
     - Network connectivity SHOULD work if you installed dhcpcd.
--	Install openssh.
-Pacman -S openssh.
+-	Install openssh. `pacman -S openssh`.
--	Install LXDE with: pacman -Sy –noconfirm lxde lxdm
+-	Install LXDE with: `pacman -Sy –noconfirm lxde lxdm`
--	Enable lxdm.service with: systemctl enable lxdm
+-	Enable lxdm.service with: `systemctl enable lxdm`
--	Set lxdm as default session with: sudo sed -I /etc/lxdm/lxdm.conf -e ‘s;^# session=/usr/bin/startlxde;session=/usr/bin/startlxde;g’
+-	Set lxdm as default session with: `sudo sed -I /etc/lxdm/lxdm.conf -e ‘s;^# session=/usr/bin/startlxde;session=/usr/bin/startlxde;g’`
 -	Restart.
 Once restarted you should have a desktop environment.
--	Installed man so I can read documentation with: Pacman -S man-db.
+-	Installed man so I can read documentation with: `pacman -S man-db`.
--	Create Codi and sean Account with: Useradd -m codi and useradd -m sean
+-	Create Codi and sean Account with: `useradd -m codi` and `useradd -m sean`
--	Change codi and sean password with: Passwd codi and Passwd Sean
+-	Change codi and sean password with: `passwd codi` and `passwd Sean`
     -	Enter provided password
 -	Give codi and my account sudo by editing sudoers file with visudo.
 Add these lines:
-    -	codi ALL=(ALL:ALL) ALL
+    -	`codi ALL=(ALL:ALL) ALL`
-    -	sean ALL=(ALL:ALL) ALL
+    -	`sean ALL=(ALL:ALL) ALL`
     -	Look at the existing root entry for an example
 -	Install zsh
-    -	Pacman -S zsh
+    -	`pacman -S zsh`
 -	Change default shell of sean user to zsh
-    -	In /etc/passwd file change /bin/bash to /bin/zsh
+    -	In `/etc/passwd` file change `/bin/bash` to `/bin/zsh`
-    -	Switch user to sean: su sean
+    -	Switch user to sean: `su sean`
     -	Follow prompts to setup zsh.
     -	Left configuration file blank.
 -	Change bash colors
     -	Append this to .bashrc file:
     -	 ![image](https://user-images.githubusercontent.com/70538441/197404784-90945a73-7417-40ec-84cf-68acb685b8f4.png)
     -	This makes part of the shell red.
--	While in .bashrc, add alias for ls -lah and sudo as seen below
+-	While in .bashrc, add alias for `ls -lah` and `sudo` as seen below
     -	 ![image](https://user-images.githubusercontent.com/70538441/197404805-b9cd84b0-e24b-4276-a2ff-bb217f74ddcb.png)